-This certificate policy is applied to Population Register Centre's citizen certificate, which is granted to Finnish citizens registered in the population information system and to foreign nationals permanently residing in Finland.
+This certificate policy is applied to Digital and Population Data Services Agency's citizen certificate, which is granted to Finnish citizens registered in the population information system and to foreign nationals permanently residing in Finland.

-The citizen certificate comprises three certificates with two purposes: authentication and encryption, and digital signatures.
+The citizen certificate comprises three certificates with two purposes: authentication and digital signatures.
 The authentication certificate is a means of strong electronic authentication pursuant to the said act.
-Signature certificates are means of electronic signature pursuant to the Act on Strong Electronic Identification and Electronic Signatures.
+Signature certificates are means of electronic signature pursuant to the Act on Strong Electronic Identification and Trust Services.
 One of the digital signature certificates meeting the same requirement level has been implemented with the RSA algorithm and one with the ECC algorithm.
 The certificate holder can use either of these certificates for digital signatures.